I'm the guy who had been burning way earlier it became trending.

 It can completely drain your battery turning you into a squeezed lemon without leaving any chance to resist it.
-It consumes special kind of energy: power of getting things done.
+It consumes a special kind of energy: the power of getting things done.

-When you are exhausted you cannot do even very simle things.
-Even if they are as simple as throw an empty can of coke to a rubbish bin or answer your friend's message.
+When you are exhausted you cannot do even very simple things.
+Even if they are as simple as throwing an empty can of coke into a rubbish bin or answering your friend's message.

-You feel under a garbage dumb with a list of tasks hanging over you.
+You feel like a garbage dump with a list of tasks hanging over you.

 Self-destruction is something you begin to deal with.